hjunaid/java-beginners-course/src/session1/installation/README.md

 ### Download project

-* Choose somewhere on your filesystem to download the project - this can be anywhere.
-E.g 'C:/workspace/projects/java-training'
+* Choose somewhere on your filesystem to download the project - this can be anywhere. e.g 'C:/workspace/projects/java-training', '/documents/projects/java'

-* Open a cmd prompt and navigate to the file path by running this command: 'cd C:/workspace/projects/java-training'
+* Open a cmd prompt and navigate to the file path by running this command: 'cd C:/workspace/projects/java-training', 'cd '/documents/projects/java'

 * Execute the following GIT command to download the source code for the workshop: 'git clone https://github.com/hjunaid/java-beginners-course.git'

+* Launch Eclipse and do the following:
+ > <span style="font-size: 15px;">1.
+Select File from top left panel
-* Launch Eclipse and choose select: File -> Import -> Git -> Projects from Git -> Next -> Existing local repository -> Add -> Browse -> (select where source code is downloaded) -> Click OK -> (Project should now be visible) -> Click Finish
+ > 2. Click Import -> Git -> Projects from Git -> Next
+ > 3. Click Existing local repository -> Add -> Browse -> (select where source code is downloaded) -> Click OK

-* Projects should now be visible in Eclipse
+ > 4. (Project should now be visible) -> Click Finish</span>

 * Congratulations!
-You are ready to code.
+You're ready to code.

+### Troubleshooting

+* If all else fails use this online editor!: https://www.compilejava.net/